divblox/divblox.github.io/basic-training-exercise.md

     // Note that you need an initial account and category for this to work for ($i = 0; $i < $TicketDataSize; $i++) {
-        // Fill the Ticket object with necessary values and Save in to database
+        // Fill the Ticket object with necessary values and save into database
         $TicketObj = new Ticket();
         $TicketObj->TicketName = ProjectFunctions::generateRandomString(8);
         $TicketObj->TicketDescription = ProjectFunctions::generateRandomString(100);
         $TicketObj->TicketStatus = $TicketStatusArray[rand(0,4)];
-        // dxDateTime has prebuilt functionality for wokring with dates,
+        // dxDateTime has prebuilt functionality for working with dates,
         // all we are doing is making the DueDate a random date between
         // tomorrow and 20 days from now.
         $TicketObj->TicketDueDate = dxDateTime::Now()->AddDays(rand(1,20));